pastas/pastas/pastas2.md

 `flopy.mf6.Modflowgwfwel(gwf_model, ...)` and timflow `timflow.stead.Well(model, ...)`

 We are aware that syntax changes are annoying, and we did not make this change lightly.
-There was quite a bit of debate, but in the end we decided the benefits outweighed the downsides.
+There was quite a bit of debate, but in the end we decided the benefits outweighed the (temporary) annoyance of getting used to a syntax change.

 ## Changes in defaults